Syms Covington: Books discussing Covington

 In 1998, Australian author Roger McDonald published a novel based on Syms Covington's life and his work for Darwin, called Mr Darwin's Shooter.

 The children’s book Darwin’s Dragons by Lindsay Galvin is told from the fictionalised perspective of Syms Covington.

 Portrayal in film

 Covington was portrayed by Sam Downes in the 2009 film The Voyage that Shook the World.

+Commemoration

+In November 2023 it was announced that Syms Covington was one of 14 people, places and events commemorated in the second round of blue plaques sponsored by the Government of New South Wales alongside Kathleen Butler, godmother of Sydney Harbour Bridge; Emma Jane Callaghan, an Aboriginal midwife and activist; Susan Katherina Schardt; journalist Dorothy Drain; writer Charmian Clift; Beryl Mary McLaughlin, one of the first three women to graduate in architecture from the University of Sydney; Grace Emily Munro, Sir William Dobell, Ioannis (Jack) and Antonios (Tony) Notaras; Ken Thomas of Thomas Nationwide Transport, Bondi Surf Bathers' Life Saving Club and the first release of myxomatosis.